janekbaraniewski/issuectl/README.md

-  help        Help about any command init        Initialize configuration list        List all issues open        Open specified issue in the preferred code editor openpr      Opens a pull request for the specified issue start       Start work on issue
+  help        Help about any command init        Initialize configuration list        List all issues openpr      Opens a pull request for the specified issue start       Start work on issue workon      Open specified issue in the preferred code editor

 Flags:
   -h, --help      help for issuectl
+  -v, --version   version for issuectl

 Use "issuectl [command] --help" for more information about a command.
 ```